jmjatlanta/bitshares-core-wiki/ElasticSearch-Plugin.md

 }
 root@NC-PH-1346-07:~#
 ```
-**Important: We  have reports of the need of 160G of disk space at 2018-02-20 to save all the history and the logs for them.
+**Important: We  have reports of the need of more than 200G of disk space at 2018-03-20 to save all the history and the logs for them.
 Please make sure you have enough disk before synchronizing.**

+**Important: The synchronization of a full live blockchain from scratch can take up to 3 days!
+Please be prepared for big waiting time.**

 ## Indexes